fordanic/image-registration/README.md

 Note that this library is dependent on my matlab-utilities repository, available from https://github.com/fordanic/matlab-utilities and assumes it to already be installed and available on the MATLAB path.
+If not available then you will be offered during setup to download needed external dependencies.

 Best way to test the setup or the toolbox is to run registration_example2d or registration_example3d.
 Type help registration_example2d